ai-sage-software/automotive/README.md

 ### resources/ — Examples
 Sample payloads and reference material.

-### legacy/ — JSON schemas created from XML schemas
+### legacy/ — Historical JSON schemas and schemas translated from STAR XML
 Historical XML schemas converted to JSON schemas
+JSON schemas that were developed prior to the STAR Domain Model project which utilizes Domain Driven Design

 ### .github/workflows/ — CI / Automation
 Validation and quality enforcement pipelines.